 What is a ‘gap’ payment?

 A ‘gap’ is any out of pocket expense incurred by a patient for their medical treatment during their stay in hospital.
 It reflects the difference between the total fee charged by the doctor and any health fund benefit, plus Medicare rebate.
-Unless your health fund has an agreement in place with your doctor which will cover all of your doctor’s charge, you will have to contribute towards the doctor’s bill out of your own pocket.
+You will not have a gap to pay for Dr O’Neills care in hospital unless your health fund does not have an arrangement with Dr O’Neill (please see section above).

 Will there be other costs to consider for my pregnancy care and delivery?

 There will be other costs related to blood tests, specialist ultrasounds, anaesthetists, paediatricians and the hospital.